brigitavmartin/grove_find_store/README.md

 Installation Instructions:

 1. If you don't have it already, download and install nodeJS (which comes with npm) at https://nodejs.org/en/download/
-2. Create a free account and a project at https://www.geoapify.com to generate an api key then add it to your environment variables. {insert instructions}
+2. Clone this repo.
-3. Clone this repo.
+3. Create a free account and a project at https://www.geoapify.com to generate an api key then create a `.env` file the project folder.
+Add the key in using the syntax, `geoapify="[YOUR API KEY]`.
+Make sure to include this `.env` file in your gitignore.
 4. Open a Command Line or Terminal window and install the Find Store CLI by entering `npm install --location=global`
    Note: Depending on your set-up, you may need to add `sudo` before the rest of the command.